 Travelling with your Beagle

-Taking your Beagle on holidays with you sounds like a good idea, but the hound’s welfare must be your primary concern.
+Beagle driving a carTaking your Beagle on holiday sounds appealing, but your hound’s welfare must be your primary concern.

-Holiday Check List to pack for your Beagle
+What to bring for your Beagle

-• Annual Vaccinations up to date
+• Ensure annual vaccinations are up to date

-• Telephone Number of your normal Vet
+• The telephone number of your normal Vet

 • Lead & pooper scooper or waste bags